Streator, Illinois: Events

 The Streator Food Truck Festival is held annually in May.

 Park Fest is held during the Memorial Day weekend through Sunday.
 Park Fest activities are held in City Park (the main public park in the downtown Streator area).

 A Memorial Day observance is held on the morning of Memorial Day at the Veterans Plaza at the southeast part of City Park.

 Streator is a designated stop each year in the annual "Heritage Tractor Adventure" along the Illinois and Michigan Canal.
 This three-day tractor ride/rally attracts hundreds of antique tractor owners.

 The annual Fourth of July celebration runs for over four days with events throughout the city, with most of the events held in City Park; the park-based events include a carnival, 5K run and a talent contest.
 Other Fourth of July events include the annual parade which runs through downtown and the fireworks display which is held at Streator High School.

 "Roamer Cruise Night" is an annual cruise / car show held on Labor Day weekend in the downtown district that attracts over 600 cars and 18,000 attendees.
 Special features of the Cruise Night include a display of a Roamer which was built at a factory in Streator in 1917.
 Cruise Night was rained out in 2011 and 2012, leaving Streatorites hungry for 2013.

 A Veterans Day observance is held on the morning of Veterans Day at Veterans Plaza.

-Streator also has an annual event called Light Up Streator held the first Saturday after Thanksgiving.
+Streator also has an annual event called Light Up Streator held on the first Saturday after Thanksgiving.
 Light Up Streator is a group of volunteers who place holiday decorations throughout the Streator area, most notably in City Park.

 The Keeping Christmas Close to Home Parade of Lights is held the weekend after Thanksgiving in downtown Streator.

 Media

 Streator has one daily newspaper, The Times.
 The daily paper, published by the Small Newspaper Group Inc., in nearby Ottawa, provides the local news for the Ottawa, IL Micropolitan Statistical Area.
-Streator's original daily, The Times-Press News merged with the Ottawa Daily Times in 2005.
+Streator's original daily, The Times-Press News, merged with the Ottawa Daily Times in 2005.
 Television broadcasts are provided by stations in nearby Bloomington and Peoria.
 Local cable providers also air Chicago stations.
 Streator has three local radio stations: WSPL 1250 AM, which has a news/talk format, WSTQ 97.7 FM, which has a contemporary pop format and WYYS 106.1 FM, which broadcasts a classic hits format.
 The three stations are owned by the Mendota Broadcast Group, Inc. One of the longest-running programs on WSPL was "Polka Party", which was broadcast live on Saturday mornings for more than thirty years until its host Edward Nowotarski retired in 2001.